MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/remarketingrule.md

 ---
-title: RemarketingRule Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: RemarketingRule Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the base object of a remarketing rule.
 ---
-# RemarketingRule Data Object
+# RemarketingRule Data Object - Campaign Management
 Defines the base object of a remarketing rule.

 Do not try to instantiate a *RemarketingRule*.
 You can create one or more following objects that derive from it.